zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

    modeler plugins are disabled by default on new installs.
 If upgrading from a version previous to 2.3.0 they will still be enabled by default.
-It is recommended you disable the modeler plugin zenoss.cmd.linux.alt\_kernel\_name if you have a customized /etc/issue file as customization could affect parsing results.
+It is recommended you disable the modeler plugin zenoss.cmd.linux.alt\_kernel\_name if you have a customized /etc/issue file as customization could affect modeling results.

 Monitoring Templates